abs-hub/project2-abs-hub/README.md

     * on_send_message()- Broadcasts the the message sent to all user in that channel, also broadcasts channels to view the updated message count
     * on_del_message()- Remove message by index number for the respective channel, also broadcasts channels to get the updated message count

 2. templates/layout.htm- Jinja 2 for templating and re-usability
 3. templates/index.html- rendered at root, utilizes bootstrap, fontawesome, handlebars
 3. static/imgs/favicon.ico- required favicon.ico for the website
 4. static/style.scss- main sassy css used for the application
 5. static/style.css- compiled version of the scss
-6. static/main.js- JavaScript file which handles users interactions and emits it to Server
+6. static/main.js- JavaScript file which handles user interactions and emits it to Server
 7. requirements.txt- required libraries to be installed before running application
 8. README.md- this file
 9. knock_brush.mp3- sound file played when message is sent.